-14. Whether AQAR was placed before statutory body ?
+14. Whether AQAR was placed before statutory body?
 No 15.
 Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
 No 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2018 Date of Submission 07-Mar-2018 17.
+Whether institutional data submitted to AISHE: Yes Year of Submission 2019 Date of Submission 26-Feb-2019 17.
 Does the Institution have Management Information System ?
+Yes

-Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) Annada College, Hazaribag uses webbased MIS to offer support to the college administration and collect data to make the administration and teaching learning activities more efficient.
+If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words)

+Annada College, Hazaribag uses webbased MIS to offer support to the college administration and collect data to make the administration and teachinglearning activities more efficient.
 The overall access to the software is allowed to the college administration for data entry and analysis and the software developer for security purposes.
-It generates a daily collection report, due fee report, examination fee report.
+The software facilitates the students in creating login Id and password for students, taking admission online, depositing the fees, cancelling admission, confirming admission, providing admission summary, students' details viz. gender, caste, religion, name, mother's name, father's name, subjects, etc. It also generates a daily collection report, due fee report, examination fee report.
 Promotion of the students to the next class, issue of character certificate, college leaving certificate can also be generated through the MIS used by the college.
 The software has eased the daily task of the office assistants and is helpful in data analysis.
 It has drastically reduced the use of paper and the crowd of students at the fees or admission counters.
 The storage of data or its recovery from time to time has become very easy.
 The MIS used by the college helps to speed up activities in the college.
 It also helps to provide information and data demanded by the university and other statutory bodies.